···

 Why you can't think clearly

-You're not stupid.
-Everything is just... buffering.
-That cloudiness — where words won't come and thoughts slip away mid-sentence — that's brain fog.
-It's a signal, not a flaw.
+You're not stupid — everything is just buffering.
+That cloudiness where words won't come and thoughts slip away mid-sentence is brain fog, and it's a signal, not a flaw.
+If you've been wondering what's behind your brain fog — boredom, anxiety, or exhaustion, the answer changes everything about what to do next.

 Thinking Through Cotton